felipenoris/InterestRates.jl/README.md

 * *SimpleCompounding* : `(1+r*t)`
 * *ExponentialCompounding* : `(1+r)^t`

-The `dt_observation` field sets the date when the Yield Curve if observed.
+The `dt_observation` field sets the date when the Yield Curve is observed.
 All zero rate calculation will be performed based on this date.

 The fields `parameters_id` and `parameters_values` hold the observed market data for the yield curve, as discussed on *Curve Methods* section.